OndrejNepozitek/Edgar-DotNet/docs/grid2d/corridors.md

 var corridorRoomDescription = new RoomDescriptionGrid2D
 (
     isCorridor: true,
-    roomTemplates: new List<RoomTemplateGrid2D>() {corridorRoomTemplate}
+    roomTemplates: new List<RoomTemplateGrid2D>() {corridorRoomTemplate, corridorRoomTemplateLonger}
 );

 ```

 ## Basic room description
-For non-corridor rooms, we will use two rectangular room templates - 8x8 square and 6x10 rectangle.
+For non-corridor rooms, we will use three rectangular room templates - 6x6 square, 8x8 square and 6x10 rectangle.
 The full code is omitted for simplicity.

 ```